Dheeraj6778/IIITH_SSD/ssd_lab_activity_5/readme.md

-lab 5 html, css and javascript while deleting the rows of a table the borders are getting removed.
+lab 5 html, css and javascript.
+While deleting the rows of a table the borders are getting removed.